Jamesllllllllll/doc-inspector-fe/README.md

 **Status:** *Incomplete!* The app does not yet modify the template.

+This is the Front-End repo.
+[The Back-End repo is here](https://github.com/mdwiltfong/doc-inspector).

 - Back-end built with **Gadget** - [website](https://gadget.dev) - [GitHub](https://github.com/gadget-inc)
 - Front-end built with **NextJS**